metio/terraform-provider-k8s/docs/data-sources/limitador_kuadrant_io_limitador_v1alpha1_manifest.md

 Optional:

-- `resources` (Attributes) Resources represents the minimum resources the volume should have.
-Ignored when VolumeName field is set (see [below for nested schema](#nestedatt--spec--storage--disk--persistent_volume_claim--resources))
+- `resources` (Attributes) Resources represents the minimum resources the volume should have.Ignored when VolumeName field is set (see [below for nested schema](#nestedatt--spec--storage--disk--persistent_volume_claim--resources))
 - `storage_class_name` (String)
 - `volume_name` (String) VolumeName is the binding reference to the PersistentVolume backing this claim.